The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Confined self-avoiding walks

 \section{Confined self-avoiding walks}

 In the remainder of this paper we specialise to $n=0$, corresponding to self-avoiding walks.
-In this case, additional results and a proof for the critical surface fugacity can be established.
-In this section we first review some basic but important background, and then adapt to the honeycomb lattice some known results about \emm square lattice, \saws\ confined to a half-plane or a strip.
+In this case, {we will prove that the critical surface fugacity is $\y=1+\sqrt 2$.} In this section we first review some basic but important background, and then adapt to the honeycomb lattice some known results about \emm square lattice, SAWs confined to a half-plane or a strip. {These results will be used in Section~\ref{sec:proof}, where we prove our main result. }

-Again, we consider \saws\ on the honeycomb lattice, starting and ending at a mid-edge.
+Again, we consider SAWs on the honeycomb lattice, starting and ending at a mid-edge.
 The simplest model associates a fugacity $x$ with each visited vertex (or \emm step,, or \emm monomer,).
-One then studies the generating function where $c_n$ is the number of SAW of $n$ monomers, considered equivalent up to a translation.
-Simple concatenation arguments and a classical lemma on sub-multiplicative sequences suffice to prove that the \emm growth constant,
+One then studies the generating function

+where $c_k$ is the number of SAWs of $k$ monomers, considered equivalent up to a translation.
+A simple concatenation argument and a classical lemma on sub-multiplicative sequences suffice to prove that the \emm growth constant,

 exists and is finite~\cite[Chap.~1]{MadrasSlade93}.
-Of course, $1/\mu$ is the radius of convergence of the series $C(x)$.
+Of course, $1/\mu$ is the radius of convergence $\x$ of the series $ C(x)$.
 Duminil-Copin and Smirnov~\cite{DC-S10} proved Nienhuis's conjecture \cite{N82} that, for the honeycomb lattice, $\mu = \sqrt{2 + \sqrt{2}}.$